LucioBenzor/LucioBenzor.github.io/about.md

 Before that, I was a part of a UAT team acting as a general subject matter expert on a propriatary fingerprint web app where I cut my teeth on DR principales on a massive enterprise scale

-I graduated Magna cum laude from the University of Georgia in 2012 with a degree in English with a concentration in rhetoric and composition
+I graduated Magna cum laude from the University of Georgia in 2012 with a degree in English and a concentration in rhetoric and composition